bnb-chain/tss-lib/README.md

 ### Signing
 Use the `signing.LocalParty` for signing and provide it with a `message` to sign.
 It requires the key data obtained from the keygen protocol.
 The signature will be sent through the `endCh` once completed.

-Please note that `t+1` signers are required to sign a message and for optimal usage no more than this should be involved.
+Please note that `t+1` signers are required to sign a message and no more than this should be involved in the messaging rounds.
 Each signer should have the same view of who the `t+1` signers are.

 ```go
 party := signing.NewLocalParty(message, params, ourKeyData, outCh, endCh)